matplotlib/matplotlib/doc/devel/coding_guide.rst

 * In general, simple bugfixes that are unlikely to introduce new bugs of their own should be merged onto the maintenance branch.
 New features, or anything that changes the API, should be made against master.
-The rules are fuzzy here -- when in doubt, try to get some consensus.
+The rules are fuzzy here -- when in doubt, target master.

 * Once changes are merged into the maintenance branch, they should be merged into master.

 Documentation
 -------------